confluentinc/event-streaming-patterns/docs/event-processing/event-processor.md

 ## References
 * See the [Event Processing Application](../event-processing/event-processor.md) pattern.
 Event Processing Applications are composed of Event Processors.
-* In [Kafka Streams](https://kafka.apache.org/28/documentation/streams/core-concepts#streams_topology), a processor is a node in the processor topology, representing a step to transform Events.
+* In [Kafka Streams](https://kafka.apache.org/38/documentation/streams/core-concepts#streams_topology), a processor is a node in the processor topology, representing a step to transform Events.
-* See the blog post [How Real-Time Stream Processing Works with ksqlDB, Animated](https://www.confluent.io/blog/how-real-time-stream-processing-works-with-ksqldb/).
 * The blog post [Intro to Apache Kafka: How Kafka Works](https://www.confluent.io/blog/apache-kafka-intro-how-kafka-works/) provides details about the core Kafka concepts, such as Events and topics.